“The real miracle is that anyone believes anything.”–Father Andrew Kiernan in Stigmata

 The reviews of this film almost never do it justice.
 Reviewers want to argue theology and scripture and Vatican policy and they tear into the film’s aesthetic sensibility with a vengeance.
 They even diss the actors!
 But Stigmata has its fans, and rightly so.
 You will find evidence of fan regard for this film in the Stigmata Mega Movie Page, where there are several creative and accomplished videos and one video review inspired by the film.
 And, as always, the requisite screencaps, reviews by film critics, quotes, blog postings, the script, behind-the-scenes features, and tons of links are available as well.
 Not to mention the Byrne-ing hot pictures of Father Andrew Kiernan.
 Oh, my.

-As the incredibly funny but also authentic and real Questionable Taste Theatre puts it: “Basically, if you have read this far, it’s clear that I love this movie too much.
-The end.”
+To quote a blog posting about the film that sadly no longer exists: “Basically, if you have read this far, it’s clear that I love this movie too much.
+The end.” heart